ItsCherryy/face-mask-detector/README.md

 # Face Mask Detector
  AI model that detects if a person is wearing a mask on live video feed
+ * Detects mask color if detected user wearing one

  # What I learned
  * Transfer Learning using models provided by Tensorflow